Roch-Iskrzycki/SOP-3-Cyber-Security-Pen-Testing-Module/Module_3.md

 ![mongo image](https://github.com/user-attachments/assets/2942481c-0ea6-47fa-9da2-2e20173c94e6)

+Step 2: Mongodb data directory

-# Before running the container you have to make a file to store the mongodb data.
+ - Before running the container you have to make a file to store the mongodb data.

  - On my local machine in the /home/roszek directory I made a new directory called mongodb_data

+Step 3: Run the container

   Now to run the container use the command: "docker run -d -p 27017:27017 -v /directory/file/location:/data/db mongo:4.0.4"